 Xbox Series X is the next-generation console from Microsoft that features AMD’s Zen 2 and RDNA 2 architectures and 16GB of memory, offering 12 teraflops of processing power, allowing up to 4K resolution and up to 120fps gameplay.
 The Series X costs $499.99, and you can order it now at the Microsoft Store.

 Alongside the Xbox Series X, Microsoft also offers the smaller Xbox Series S, a slightly less powerful version of the console targeted at 1080p and 1440p gaming.
-However, it plays next generations games, and it only cost $299.99.
+However, it plays next generations games, and it only costs $299.99.
 The console is available now, and you can order it at the Microsoft Store.
 If you cannot decide which one you should buy, this guide will help you determine the best console for you.

 Since Microsoft has now shifted to the next generation of game consoles, it has already discontinued the Xbox One X and Xbox One All-Digital edition production.
 Production of the Xbox One S will continue, and you can order it from the Microsoft Store.